 Due to COVID-19, the data repository was not updated from April to November 2020.
 Monthly factsheets (1-4) resumed December 2020, and all historical data before March 2020 is available for use.
 Monthly factsheets are published for the previous month.
-Factsheet 5, Infant and Toddler Care, is published quarterly and began in April 2021.
+Factsheet 5, Infant and Toddler Care, is published monthly but updated quarterly and began in April 2021.

 With the North Carolina Early Care and Education Data Repository, users can find ECE data gathered from multiple sources, all in one place.
-Data is divided into four topic areas, described below.
+Data is divided into five topic areas, described below.
 Each topic includes both county and statewide factsheets and spreadsheets.

 Users can choose a specific month or time period and download data in either factsheet pdf or excel file format, depending on their needs.
 These data factsheets and spreadsheets will be kept as up to date as possible.
 Some data points are updated monthly, others quarterly or annually.
 In addition, for data about the early care and education workforce, users can see our Workforce Studies.

 Factsheet 1 — Child Care in North Carolina

 Child Care in North Carolina factsheets provide an overview of the need for and the quality, availability and affordability of child care in our state.